pawelngei/storyseedlibrary/content/pages/which-art-can-I-use/index.en.md

 ---

-If you have any questions, please refer to the [Creative Commons](https://creativecommons.org/share-your-work/cclicenses/) webiste and the text of the licenses - this page is just a handy guide with links!
+If you have any questions, please refer to the [Creative Commons](https://creativecommons.org/share-your-work/cclicenses/) website and the text of the licenses - this page is just a handy guide with links!